Entering the world of Machine Learning

 Room for improvement

-You’ll need to choose a target variable for labeling a training set.
-Put another way, the service doesn’t support unsupervised learning.
-This means that despite reducing the hours invested in performing certain tasks, Amazon Machine Learning Services’ ML processes would still require some time invested on your side.
+- The service doesn’t completely support unsupervised learning.
+This means that despite reducing the hours invested in performing certain tasks, Amazon Machine Learning Services’ ML processes would still require some time invested from your side.

 This one’s another prominent name in the MLaaS vendor map – one that Amazon's current focus is on, as we touched upon above.